 What is Calm Corner?

 The mission of Calm Corner is to inspire you to use mindfulness to create a more calm and compassionate world.
-Calm Corner addresses topics such as mental health, wellness and leadership.
+Calm Corner addresses topics such as mindfulness, mental health, wellness and leadership.

 Why Calm Corner?

 Calm Corner aims to connect people who may otherwise feel left out.
 No one should ever feel alone by themselves.
 You are not alone in this journey.

 Calm Corner was created by Dr. Alisa Chatprapachai, a mindfulness practitioner and meditation instructor.
 Dr. Alisa works with people from age 0-97 with the goal of spreading calm and mindful awareness in every day life.
 An occupational therapist by trade, Dr. Alisa wears many hats and makes sure she is living a meaningful life, one breath at a time.

 Dr. Alisa knows how hard life can be.
 She hopes to inspire others to create calm for themselves, to be present in daily activities and enjoy each moment as it is.

 After graduating from with a clinical doctorate degree from the USC Chan School of Occupational Therapy and Science in 2014, Dr. Alisa had difficulty transitioning into adulthood and all the responsibilities that came with “adulting.”
 She experienced signs of depression such as not wanting to go to get out of bed and neglecting her self-care for a few months.
 Then in January 2015 she found meditation, what she calls her “miracle drug.”
 Through meditation she began to be mindful, love herself more and advocated for what her body, mind and spirit need.
 She began to develop more willpower and compassion.
 She continues to practice meditation every day.
 Dr. Alisa is a certified meditation instructor from The Willpower Institute.